Survivor: Moving On

 Mel laughs, agrees, and the conversation moves on to other topics.
 The meal is soon finished, along with a light dessert, and coffee.

 There’s a short discussion about the bill, which Pat eventually wins, and pays, before they leave the restaurant.
 Pat opens the door to let the ladies out, follows, and lets it close behind himself.
-Walking away from the door he gets his gloves out of his pants pockets, one in each, and puts them on.
+Walking away from the door he gets his gloves out of his pants pockets, one in each pocket, and he puts them on.

 The night is really too warm to wear gloves, but he never rides the bike without having a pair of gloves on.
 This pair are black leather which look like good dress gloves, but like all his bike gloves they’ve two layers all over with three layers on the outside of the hand.
 The outer layer is waterproof, next is a layer of woven Kevlar with some stiff Kevlar plastic strips on the outer side to protect his hand when hit - the strips run between the joints for protection, and the inside outer layer is some mild padding to help protect the hand when hit.
 The inside of the glove hand is just the waterproof cover and the woven Kevlar.
 He has three pairs in each of the two colours of black and camouflage pattern.
 They go to just behind his wrists, thus they aren’t a proper gauntlet length.